 “Ms. Steele has been abducted.
 Wherever she is, she didn’t go willingly,” I say.

 “And what makes you say that?” she says, sarcastically and suspiciously.
 It’s taking everything in me not to tell this fucking cadet that I can have her job in my hand by midnight.
 I step pass Allen and get in her face.
-She’s only a couple of inches taller than Butterfly, but she doesn’t take down.
+She’s only a couple of inches taller than Butterfly, but she doesn’t back down.

 “Have you looked at your evidence?”
 I say curtly.